Researching every firm to find the right fit for you would be madness. So here's how to start a shortlist.

 Clients like their lawyers close at hand, so as they've grown, many firms have established networks of offices across the country.
 At some multi-site firms, offices work together on nationwide matters, while at others each office focuses on matters in its locality.
 The size of the deals will often compete with the biggest international firms, as do the salaries.

 Many of these firms maintain offices abroad (though they generally have less reach than the global firms mentioned above) which have differing levels of integration with the USA (and many multi-site firms are merging with overseas counterparts to move into the 'global' category).
 A major benefit of a multi-site firm is that as an associate you can move cities while remaining with the same employer.

 There can be quite a difference in the culture, working style and practice remit of firms based in different regions.
 Many firms take pride in the fact they are Californian, Midwestern or Bostonian.
 All populous states – from New Jersey and Pennsylvania to Arizona and Minnesota – have their own sophisticated legal markets, with a group of leading firms working on complex transactions and cases.

-Certain regions are known for certain types of work: banking and finance in New York; government/regulatory in DC; technology and media in California; energy in Texas; private equity in Boston, etc. Many West Coast firms look toward Asia for business, while Florida firms often work in Latin America.
+Certain regions are known for certain types of work: corporate, banking and finance in New York; government/regulatory in DC; technology and media in California; energy in Texas; private equity in Boston, etc. Many West Coast firms look toward Asia for business, while Florida firms often work in Latin America.
 Each region has its own set of traits and it is worth thinking about them.
 When researching a firm, find out about the local market in which it operates.
 Typically, these firms are seen as less high-stress than the New York elite, and that's reflected in the salary – which is still good, nevertheless.

 Boutiques and specialists